alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 My setup is QEMU + GDB.

-If I wanted to be realistic about this, I would need a CoVE aware Operating System or an hypervisor which issues consistently TEECALL and TEERET.
+If I wanted to be realistic about this, I would need a CoVE aware Operating System or an hypervisor which issues consistently `ECALL` towards the TSM.
 In Linux, the support is premature and I don't know any system that performs this kind of service (booting a kernel to make a simple test does not seem ideal).
 I need something focusing on control and speed.

-During the `create_tvm` implementation, it was taking **20-30 minutes** to setup a test.
+During the `create_tvm` implementation, it was taking more than **20 minutes** to setup a test.
 It was really frustrating.
 Setting up registers can be done from the GDB CLI (pretty slow), but how would I setup memory?
-Another problem: inspecting the memory and registers to understand what was the result of each operation is tedious.
-Persisting the state between ECALLs (TEECALL/TEERET are supposed to be stateless) is hard:
+Also, another problem came out: how can I inspect the memory and registers to understand what was the result of each operation?
+Doing `x <memory address>` is not _fun_.
+Persisting the state between ECALLs (TEECALL/TEERET are supposed to be stateless) is also not simple:

 - you create a TVM, the id is returned and you have to remember it
 - you create a mapping and you have to remember it